tuliptreetech/emerson-ce/README.md

 > This repo should be used as a reference and discussion platform.
 A cloned repo will not run on its own without the complete source code and license found on our website.

 ## Get your license
  Go to our [website](https://tuliptreetech.com) and click the `Download` button in the top right corner.
 Fill out the form and an email will give you the complete source code and key to install the Emerson docker image.
-After you install `lantern.tar` you can extract it using the command below
+After you install `Emerson-CE.tar` you can extract it using the command below

  ```
- tar xvf lantern.tar
+ tar xvf Emerson-CE.tar
  ```

 ## Install the necessary files